-10. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants, especially deep-rooted bunchgrasses (i.e., bluebunch wheatgrass & Indian ricegrass), slow runoff and increase infiltration.
-Shrub canopy and associated litter break
+distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Thurber needlegrass & Indian ricegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Platy or massive structure or subsoil calcic horizons are not to be interpreted as compacted.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference State: Deep-rooted, cool season, perennial bunchgrasses Sub-dominant: tall shrubs (big sagebrush) > associated shrubs = deep-rooted, cool season, perennial forbs > shallow-rooted, perennial, grasses = fibrous, shallow-rooted, cool season, perennial and annual forbs Other: evergreen trees Additional: With an extended fire return interval, the tree and shrub component on this site may increase at the expense of the herbaceous component.
-With complete tree dominance on this site, the shrub and herbaceous component will significantly decline.
-13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 25% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers.
-14. Average percent litter cover (%) and depth (in): Between plant interspaces (15-25%) and litter depth is <1/4 inch.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (through June) ±500 lbs/ac; Favorable years ±700 lbs/ac and unfavorable years ± 300 lbs/ac.
-Spring moisture significantly affects total production 16.
-Potential invasive (including noxious) species (native and non-native).
+Subangular blocky or massive structure or subsoil argillic horizons are not to be interpreted as compacted.
+12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference State: Deep-rooted, cool season, perennial bunchgrasses (bluebunch wheatgrass & Thurber's needlegrass) > tall shrubs (mountain big sagebrush & antelope bitterbrush) Sub-dominant: associated shrubs = deep-rooted, cool season, perennial forbs = shallow-rooted, cool season, perennial bunchgrasses > fibrous, shallow-rooted, cool season, perennial forbs = annual forbs Other: evergreen trees Additional: With an extended fire return interval, singleleaf pinyon and Utah juniper may increase and eventually dominate this site, greatly reducing the shrub and herbaceous component.
+13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 20% of total woody canopy; some of the mature bunchgrasses (<10%) have dead centers.
+14. Average percent litter cover (%) and depth (in): Between plant interspaces (30-40%) and litter depth is ±1/4 inch.
+15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annualproduction): For normal or average growing season (through June) ±700 lbs/ac; Favorable years ± 900 lbs/ac and unfavorable years ± 450 lbs/ac.
+Spring moisture significantly affects total production.
+16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, annual mustards, Russian thistle.
-With an extended fire return interval, singleleaf pinyon and Utah juniper can increase and eventually dominate this site.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, Russian thistle, and annual mustards.
+With an extended fire return interval, Utah juniper and singleleaf pinyon can increase and eventually dominate this site.

 17. Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth or reproduction occurs during extreme or extended drought periods.
+Reduced growth and reproduction occurs during extreme or extended drought years.